yilingxu/yilingxu.github.io/_posts/note/2018-3-29-Prepare-an-SD-Card for i.MX 6Quad SABRE-SD.md

 ---
 layout: post
-title: Prepare an SD Card
+title: Prepare an SD Card for i.MX 6Quad SABRE-SD
 description: How to flash the linux image to an SD card
 category: note
 ---